-- Preparation of required reports and memoranda supporting the activities of the LTC as needed. - Monthly and as needed coordination meetings between staff, Caltrans, YARTS, ESTA, the Commission Chair, and others as necessary to set meeting agenda items. - Management and administration of budgets and agreements as needed. - LTC support, such as providing staff reports, researching LTC/RTPA issues for Commissioners, preparation of board/public meeting materials, and attendance at LTC regular and special meetings as needed.
+- Preparation of required reports and memoranda supporting the activities of the LTC. - Coordination meetings between staff, Caltrans, YARTS, ESTA, the Commission Chair, and others as necessary to set meeting agenda items. - Management and administration of budgets and agreements. - LTC support, such as providing staff reports, researching LTC/RTPA issues for Commissioners, preparation of board/public meeting materials, and attendance at LTC regular and special meetings.